 3rd BASE, STADIUM (From the Ry album, Chavez Ravine [2005].
 Sung by Bla Pahinui)

-Mister, youre a baseball man, as can plainly see.
+Mister, youre a baseball man, as anyone can see.
 The straightest game in this great land.
 Take a tip from me.
-I here nights, parking cars, underneath the moon and stars.
-The same ones that we all back in 1952.
-And if you want to know where a boy like me is coming from: 3rd base, Stadium.
+I work here nights, cars, underneath the moon and stars.
+The same ones we all knew back in 1952.
+And if you to know where a local boy like me is coming from: 3rd base, Stadium.

 2nd base, right there.
 I see grandma in her rocking chair.
-Watching linens flapping in the breeze, and all the choosing up their teams.
-Hand over hand on that Louisville. the top, king of the hill.
-Mound to home, feet.
-Baseball been very good to me.
-And if you want to know where a local boy like me is coming 3rd base, Stadium.
+Watching linens in the breeze, and all the fellows choosing up their teams.
+Hand over hand on Louisville.
+Crowning the top, king of the hill.
+Mound to home, sixty feet. been very good to me.
+And if you want to know where a boy like me is coming from: 3rd base, Stadium.
 3rd base, Stadium.

-Back around the 76 ball, Johnny had his shoeshine stall.
-In the middle of the 1st line, got my first kiss, Florencia was kind.
-Now, if the dozer hadnt my yard, youd see the tree with our initials carved.
-So many in my memory.
-Sure was fun, cause the game was free.
+Back the 76 ball, Johnny Greeneyes had his shoeshine stall.
+In the middle of the 1st base line, got my first kiss, was kind.
+Now, if the dozer hadnt taken my yard, youd see the with our initials carved.
+So many moments in my memory.
+Sure was fun, the game was free.
 It was free.

 Hey mister, you seem to go.
-Youll find that seat, in the 7th row Behind home plate, we used to meet.
-When we were young, we had dreams.
-Just a place you dont know, up a road you go.
-Just a thought, laid to rest in my mind, a time.
+Youll find that seat, in the 7th row Behind plate, where we used to meet.
+When we were young, we had dreams. a place you dont know, up a road you cant go.
+Just a thought, to rest in my mind, just a time.
 If you care to know Im gonna go when I hit my last homerun: 3rd base, Stadium.
 3rd base, Stadium.
 3rd base, Stadium.
 Hey, Mister, you are a man.
 Yes, Im a man myself.
 Yes, Im a man, too.
-Baseball been good to me.
-Yes, baseball been very to me.
+Baseball very good to me.
+Yes, baseball very good to me.